-WNV is an arthropod borne flavivirus, first isolated in 1937 and widely distributed in Africa, Western Asia, Europe and North and South America.
-The principal vectors are mosquitoes and the principal hosts are wild birds.
-Humans and other animals e.g., horses, are infected via mosquito bites.
+West Nile Virus (WNV) is an arthropod borne flavivirus, first isolated in 1937 and widely distributed in Africa, Western Asia, Europe, the Middle East, and North and South America.
+The principal vectors are mosquitoes, and the principal hosts are wild birds.
+Humans and other animals (e.g. horses) are infected via mosquito bites.
 They are considered 'incidental hosts' as they do not develop sufficient viraemia to maintain transmission cycles.
 The incubation period of WNV in humans is reported to be 3-15 days.
-Most human infections are either asymptomatic (76%) or result in only mild flu-like symptoms with full recovery (24%), but 1 in 150 to 200 infected individuals may develop a more severe form of the disease which may culminate in fatal encephalitis, particularly if elderly or immunosuppressed.
+Most human infections are either asymptomatic (76%) or result in only mild flu-like symptoms with full recovery (24%), but 1 in 150 to 1 in 200 infected individuals may develop a more severe form of the disease which may culminate in fatal encephalitis, particularly if elderly or immunosuppressed.